juju/docs/src/en/charms-destroy.md

 juju remove-unit postgresql/2
 ```

-In the case that the removed unit is the only one running on the corresponding
+In the case that the removed unit is the only one running the corresponding
-machine, unless any of the following is true for that machine, it will also be
+machine will also be removed unless any of the following is true for that
-removed:
+machine:

  - it was created with `juju add-machine`
  - it is not being used as the only controller